Stable limit theorems on the Poisson space: Convergence of stochastic integrals

 \subsection{Outline}

 We apply the results of \cref{section:abstract_results} to stochastic integrals.
 In particular, we deduce \cref{proposition:stable_fourth_moment}, that is a stable version of the fourth moment theorem of \fcite{DoeblerPeccatiFMT}, and \fcite{DoeblerVidottoZheng}; and \cref{theorem:order_2_poisson,theorem:order_2_gaussian} that give sufficient conditions for a sequence of Itô-Poisson integrals of order $2$ to converge to a Gaussian or Poisson mixture.
+We recall that a stochastic integral of order $q$ is simply an eigenvector of $L$ associated with the eigenvalues $q$.
+More precisely, it is possible to construct a bijective isometry $I_{q}$ from the symmetric functions of $\CL^{2}(\nu^{q})$ to $\ker(L+q)$.
+Hence every stochastic integral can be written $I_{q}(h)$ for some $h \in \CL^{2}(\nu^{q})$ symmetric.
+Moreover the mapping $I_{q}$ is extended to a continuous mapping from $\CL^{2}(\nu^{q})$ to $\CL^{2}(\dP)$ (by setting $I_{q}(h) = I_{q}(\tilde{h})$ where $h$ is the symmetruzation of $h$).
+Here we only use three properties: that $\ker(L+q) \subset \dom D$ and that $D_{z} I_{q}(h) = q I_{q-1}(h(z, \cdot))$; that $\dE {I_{q}(h)}^{2} = q! \nu^{q}(h^{2})$; as well as a product formula for stochastic integrals that expresses the product $I_{q}(h) I_{q'}(h')$ as a linear combination of stochastic integrals of order no greater than $p + q$ and whose itegrands can be written explicitely in terms of the so-called \emph{star-contractions} of $h$ and $h'$ (see \cite[Proposition 5]{LastAnaSto} as well as \cite{DoeblerPeccatiProduct}).
+More details can be found on these stochastic integrals in \cite{ItoPoissonIntegrals,Surgailis,LastAnaSto,LastPenrose}.